Find our list of compatible accessory manufacturers here.

 Contact customer support for additional information on samples and obtaining Wildwood composite cladding for your project.

 Wildwood composite cladding is meant for the following applications: soffits, ceilings, rainscreens and more.
-It should NOT be using in a decking application.
+It should NOT be used in a decking application.

 Both collections feature the same durable composite construction and exclusive PermaTech cap layer to protect against staining and fading.